How do I enable CloudWatch Logs for troubleshooting my API Gateway REST API or WebSocket API?

 - The integration backend responses from your API.

 - The requestId for AWS integration endpoints.

-- Whether a provided API key was authorized.
+- Inoformation whether a provided API key was authorized.

 Create an IAM role for logging to CloudWatch

-- In the IAM console, in the left navigation pane, choose Roles.
+- In the AWS Identity and Access Management (IAM) console, in the left navigation pane, choose Roles.

 - On the Roles pane, choose Create role.

 - On the Create role page, do the following: